 When talking about Italian pasta, all the typical tomato-sauce-based recipes come to mind, but if you think that pasta to be delicious must be seasoned with tomato sauce you are wrong and have probably never tried a pasta in bianco (or white pasta or plain pasta) cooked properly.

-Every child here in Italy knows that a high fever, stomach flu, or any disease can turn into a “plain pasta day.”
+Every child here in Italy knows that a fever, stomach flu, or any disease can turn into a “plain pasta day.”
 And even many adults opt, from time to time, for such a dish to go back in their minds to the flavors of home, to childhood memories, to those times when everything was simpler and yet so satisfying.

 So yes, here in Italy we often eat pasta bianco (white pasta), that is, seasoned only with butter and grated Parmesan cheese.
 It is anything but a “dull” dish, by following a few rules it turns into a respectable, nutritious, wholesome, and very tasty first course.